[NEW]: Measure Your App’s Visibility in Similar Apps

 New insights on your browse and explore traffic are now available on AppTweak!
-We have revamped the whole similar apps section for iOS and Google Play: you can now track changes in your similar apps history, measure the views that your app received through similar apps, compare your visibility with your competitors and much more!
+We have revamped the whole similar apps section for iOS and Google Play where you can track changes in your similar apps history, measure the views that your app received through similar apps, compare your visibility with your competitors, and much more!

 The growing importance of Browse & Explore

 While Search remains the most important channel, you won’t be surprised to hear that traffic coming from browsing on the store is increasing for many apps and games.
 Both Google Play and Apple are putting more and more efforts on editorial content, stories, featurings and personalised suggestions.
 Until now App Store Connect and Google Play Console have been providing very limited information about where your app is being featured and what share of your impressions, product page views or store listing visitors can actually be linked to a featuring.

 During the first quarter of this year, we have worked on trying to understand what was the impact of being featured.
 We created a new metric called “story views” that allowed us to estimate the number of impressions a story has received in the Apple App Store.

 More recently we have been exploring another source of browsing traffic which is the “You might also like” section (also called “Similar apps” on the Play Store).
 In the Overview tab, you were able to see which apps your app points to in your product page (outgoing) but also which apps are pointing towards your app (incoming).

 At AppTweak we always like to push things one step further and that’s why we decided to completely revamp Similar apps to put more focus on the visibility that similar apps drive to your app.

 The impact of Similar apps in terms of visibility

 In order to explain our methodology, let’s take a real case of an app that had movements in its similar apps’ visibility : UNO!.